Terms & Conditions:

 Any claim that the uploading, sale, processing, printing or display of any material by you or on your behalf is an infringement of any third party’s copyright, trademark, other intellectual property rights or confidentiality (or like) agreements.

-You acknowledge and agree that the website and the services, together with associated software used in connection their provision, contains proprietary and confidential information that may be protected by applicable laws and intellectual property rights.
-You agree not to modify, rent, lease, loan, sell, distribute or create derivative works based on our website and/ or the services.
+9.1.1 Acknowledges and agrees that the website and the services, together with associated software used in connection their provision, contains proprietary and confidential information that may be protected by applicable laws and intellectual property rights.

 10 Privacy of Your Information

 We are committed to protecting your privacy during your visits to our website and use of the services and recognise our responsibility to keep the information you provide to us confidential.

 We hold the personal data provided by you during the sale registration process so as to tailor our service to your specific interests and requirements.
 We also hold the personal data provided by you in relation to certain services on the website, so that you do not need to re-enter this data when you next require the service.